vicktor/vampire/README.md

 ###### _Give me back my **fucking data**_

-Read glucose from notifications and **share** it with **anyone** through internal WebServer, ContentProvider and optionally if you want, all the information can be written in Google [Healht Connect](https://developer.android.com/guide/health-and-fitness/health-connect).
+Read glucose from notifications and **share** it with **anyone** through internal WebServer and ContentProvider Optionally you can writte all information in Google [Health Connect](https://developer.android.com/guide/health-and-fitness/health-connect).

 Based on the great [xDrip](https://github.com/NightscoutFoundation/xDrip) project without which, **vampire** would not exist.